CrowdVRLab/MR-RIEW-OLD/INSTALL.md

 - switch to Android the building system
 - download Mr_Riew package and import it under your Unity project

-- delete Oculus Integration Files, in order to use ours.
+- delete the following Oculus Integration Files, in order to use ours.
    DebugUIBuilder.cs
    LaserPointer.cs
    HandedInputSelector.cs